kristopolous/Coinbase-pro-portfolio-analyzer/README.md

 This is a cli trader for poloniex, whose website is a little lame at times.

-Here's an example of it in action, buying a very small amount of Riecoin.
+Here's an example of it in action, buying a very small amount.
 There's a few features and overrides to avoid from doing something stupid.

 <pre>